 Bowel incontinence (fecal incontinence) is a condition in which the patient cannot control his or her bowel movements.
-However, bowel incontinence is not just limited to stool and can include the inability to control the passing of gas as well.
+But, bowel incontinence is not just limited to the stool.
+It can include the inability to control the passing of gas as well.

-In some cases, one of our bowel incontinence experts may need to perform surgery in order to treat torn sphincter muscles.
-Surgical intervention may be recommended if the patient has not responded to biofeedback or changes in diet.
+In some cases, one of our bowel incontinence experts may need to perform surgery.
+Surgery can help to correct and mend torn sphincter muscles.
+Surgical intervention is an option if the condition hasn't responded to biofeedback or changes in diet.

 If you have any questions or wish to make an appointment, please call our office at (623) 875-7330.
 Thank you again for visiting our weekly blog.

-The advice and information contained in this article is for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
+The advice and information contained in this article are for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.